Skip to content

 Window aspect at Nordic latitudes

 Most care guides were written for temperate USA, where “south window” means something different than it does in Gothenburg.
-At 57 to 60° north, the solar-noon elevation drops to 7 to 9° between November and January and photoperiod collapses to about 6 hours of useful light.
+At 57 to 60° north, solar noon sinks to between 6.5 and 10° around the December solstice and stays under 15° for most of November through January, and photoperiod collapses to about 6 hours of useful light.
 A south window in winter delivers a small fraction of its June output.

 How the aspects rank, from a small-apartment grower’s perspective: